 - Luke’s University Health Network

 Some doctors and facilities have a higher rate of medical errors than others, but negligence can happen anywhere.
-No matter where you received treatment, you have the right to seek justice if you suffered from medical negligence.
+No matter where you received treatment, you have the right to seek justice, through our medical malpractice lawyers, if you suffered from medical negligence.

 What constitutes medical malpractice?